Low-voltage Directive correctly applied: These requirements result for your CE-compliant product

 1. Manufacturer or distributor checks the product-specific requirements resulting from the directive

-2. The manufacturer or distributor then identifies further applicable directives and, above all, harmonised standards.
+2. The manufacturer or distributor then identifies further applicable directives and, above all, harmonized standards.

-3. The next step is to analyse whether a conformity assessment by a notified body is required.
+3. The next step is to analyze whether a conformity assessment by a notified body is required.

 4. The product is tested for conformity.